Create an edge function

 # Log Drains

-This feature may not be available on all plans.
+This feature is available on Enterprise plans.

 You can connect your edge function logs to third-party monitoring services for analysis using Netlify’s Log Drains feature.
 Check out our Log Drains doc for more information.